germal/OpenCVB/README.md

 the camera is grayscale.
 The upper left image is the undistorted and remapped Left View.
 The upper right color section shows depth (computed on the host) while the rest of the image is the Left View.
-The bottom views are the left and right raw camera views (stretched to accommodate the frame size.)
+The bottom views are the left and right raw camera views (cropped to accommodate the frame size.)
 While none of the algorithms fail when running the T265, not all of them produce anything useful as depth is not provided by the camera.*